PunkoPata/Crapy-cosmic/README.md

 The program will monitorize your clipboard for new content.
 And if it finds differences it will show wich Cosmic Signatures has changed.

+== Stellar System ==

+The program will keep separated data for every system.
+The detection of the current system is based in the logs.
+That works except for WH where a system changed is not logged.
+For wormholes you can copy the system name, click right, click in "copy" in the menu.